Zeroth-Order Stochastic Coordinate Methods for Decentralized Non-convex Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ecentralized} optimization problems hase been investigated for a long time and can be traced back to the early 1980's~\cite{tsitsiklis1984problems}, where the parallel and distributed computation was first introduced.
+Decentralized optimization problems have been investigated for a long time and can be traced back to the early 1980's~\cite{tsitsiklis1984problems}, where the parallel and distributed computation was first introduced.
 Over the last decade, along with the rapid developments of communication, signal processing and control for networked multi-agent systems, decentralized optimization has been studied and applied in various many areas for instance, power systems~\cite{luo2005review}, machine learning~\cite{choi2009distributed}, swarm robotics control~\cite{jaleel2020distributed}, for the recent review and progress, please refer to the survey~\cite{yang2019survey}.

 Generally speaking, in a decentralized optimization problem, a certain number of agents~(nodes) cooperatively find the optimal solution to Eq.~\eqref{zerosg:eqn:xopt:org} by exchanging their own local information only under a network topology, which is formulated as